Josiah137/Alx_DjangoLearnLab/README.md

 # Alx_DjangoLearnLab
-there will be bunch of projects we will be coveing in htis dir
+there will be bunch of projects we will be coveing in this dir